 If you have been ordered to attend classes (ex., anger management, domestic battery, theft) and need information about when and where to attend, call (501) 371-4725.

 I am currently on a time pay, can I do community service?

-If you find you cannot pay your fine, there is the option to perform community service for the balance remaining on your fine.
+If you find you cannot pay your fine, there is the option to perform community service for the balance remaining on your FINE.
 To sign up for community service, come to our office during normal business hours.
-There is $25 community service fee that must be paid before you start community service.
+There is $25.00 community service fee that must be paid BEFORE you start community service.
 If you were given a civil penalty as part of your sentence, you MUST pay the fine to take advantage of the civil penalty.
 If you choose to perform community service, the civil penalty will be vacated.
-(NOTE: If you were ordered to pay the court cost associated with your case, the cost MUST be paid and cannot be worked off in community service).
+(NOTE: Court Cost MUST be paid and cannot be worked off in community service).